RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

        `python -m pip install requests`

 ## Demonstration overview
-This demonstration shows a simple COBOL IBM® CICS® "green screen" application accessing VSAM data using `EXEC CICS` statements where that data is actually stored in a PostgreSQL database.
+This demonstration shows a simple COBOL IBM® CICS® "green screen" application that accesses VSAM data by using `EXEC CICS` statements in a scenario where that data is actually stored in a PostgreSQL database.

 A Performance and Availability Cluster (PAC) is created containing two enterprise server instances.

 The demonstration includes a Python script that helps create the enterprise server instances.